Mikapall/Demon-s-Souls-SL1-Repository/ds3.md

 - SL1 No Armour.
 Since you get 1 or 2-shot by most things anyway this alone wouldn't really be a challenge.
 - SL1 No Healing.
 See reasons above.
 - SL1 [insert weapon].
 If the weapon is a very bad weapon it could be considered for Legend Run.
 If the weapon is something decent like the Astora Straight Sword... then no, it shouldn't count for Legend run.
-- SL1 NG+ Dark Hand.
-Not weak enough.
 - SL1 Keyboard and Mouse.
 Since some people prefer to play on Keyboard and Mouse, this doesn't count.
 - SL1 No Weapon buffs - Since most of the damage comes from Rings and not Resins/Bundles/Spells especially against the DLC bosses, not using Weapon buffs isn't enough for Legend runs (and besides, you can just bleed bosses with a blood infused bandit knife and kill them really fast).
+- SL1 [insert FPS].
+We get it, it's not always easy to record video.
+Sorry.